 They also have what I like to call an ‘interactive kitchen’, allowing peckish guests to wander in for a nibble on some biscuits and dried fruits.
 (Not that it is at all likely one might feel peckish, given the delicious feasts on offer at agreeably regular intervals.)

 At one stage I padded off to the on-site spa for a foot massage with their permanent therapist, Nela.
 So relaxing were her expert attentions as I gazed over the endless views that I simply had to haul myself off for a very well-earned nap.

 Should I have been feeling more energetic, and it is not entirely unheard of, I could have taken a boat ride out to a nearby reef for a day of snorkelling and an idyllic island picnic – or indeed a guided tour of the rural town of Vilanculos.
 Although it has an airport and one might therefore think it a metropolis, this is a charmingly rural town of quaint rondaval houses and a vibrant market in which one can buy wax-print, cotton capulanas or even have authentic garments crafted especially for you by the skillful seamstresses and their Singer sewing machines — right there and then!

 But alas, I wasn’t feeling energetic at all, and such was the hypnotic indulgence of Santorini that I found it impossibly hard leave the villa.
 Instead, I Shirley Valentined my days away, half expecting to see the real deal snapping her fingers for another martini.

-I’d love to answer your questions about this exceptionally beautiful destination, so please feel free to connect with me by email (email@example.com) or phone.
+I’d love to answer your questions about this exceptionally beautiful destination, so please feel free to connect with me by email (email@example.com).